julian1-testing/CSP/README.md

 ## Catalog Services for Portal - PoC

-- implements faceted search, search pagination etc, support for online resources, for Portal search
+- implements faceted search, search pagination, online resources, to drive AODN Portal
-- csw harvest of external geoservers
+- supports csw harvest of external mcp/19139 catalogues, but not mandatory
-- harvest, record state and indexes, state is localized to a db backend, with no filesystem
+- records, concepts and indexes - all state localized to a db backend, with no filesystem requirement

 ### Usage